D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Results

-\textbf{Parameter Sensitivity.} \ours uses $2$ novel hyper-parameters: $\lambda$ (in Eq.~\ref{equa:gravity}) weights the relative importance of the symmetric embedding distance to the asymmetric node relationships, and $K$ determines the maximum order of the proximity matrix.
-We first examine how $\lambda$ affects the performance of \ours by varying $\lambda$ from $0.25$ to $10$ (Fig.~\ref{fig:vnc} (b)).
-Larger $\lambda$ places more value on the symmetric embedding distance (which models `homophily' ), whereas a smaller $\lambda$ emphasizes the asymmetric node connectivity (which characterizes `preferential attachment').
+\textbf{Parameter Sensitivity.} We first examine how $\lambda$ affects the performance of \ours by varying $\lambda$ from $0.25$ to $10$ (Table~\ref{tab:param_sen_lambda}) while keeping other hyperparameters fixed (32-Dim, the NC task).
+Larger $\lambda$ place more value on a symmetric embedding distance (which models `homophily' ), whereas a smaller $\lambda$ emphasizes the asymmetric node connectivity (which characterizes `preferential attachment').
 The performance of \ours first increases with $\lambda$ and then decreases.
 Using the $\lambda$ that produces the best result, we then vary $K$.
-As shown in the right side of Fig.~\ref{fig:vnc} (b), better results are obtained when $K$ is larger, which means a wider receptive field and more scale information.
-However, making $K$ too large can lead to feature dilution.
+As shown in Table~\ref{tab:param_sen_K}, better results are obtained when $K$ is larger, which means a wider receptive field and more scale information.
+However, an overly large $K$ can lead to feature dilution.
+It is worth mentioning that \ours still outperforms the SOTA methods by a large margin when $K$=$1$, which suggests the superiority of \ours is not simply coming from the neighbor augmentation that connects nodes to their k-order neighbors.
+Hyperbolic neighborhood collaboration and preserving asymmetry are important factors that lead to the superiority of \ourseos.

-\textbf{Ablation Study.} We perform an ablation study with the setting that produces the best result in the Parameter Sensitivity study.
-As shown in Table~\ref{tab:other_result}, removing any neighborhood harms the performance.
-Self-supervision largely helps.
-Neighborhood collaboration plays a key role, and is facilitated by the Gravity regularizer more than the Fermi-Dirac regularizer.
-All ablations have a lower accuracy than our full model, showcasing that the ablated components work together to increase the learning abilities.